diliaur/simple-slider/README.md

 - [] display - decide breakpoint: when to break title container off and display it underneath the slider image (otherwise titles stay longer than image and look bad)
 - ~~~[] complete a mockup that looks like finished product, to make sure styles are set~~~
 - [] prevent i-bar from coming up when hovering over controls (icing)
+- [] how to fail gracefully when no slides are available? -> default slide? etc.

 ### Code refactoring & Testing
 - [] test compatibility with different browsers + versions